DaoCloud/DaoCloud-docs/docs/en/docs/blogs/220808-kairship.md

 **Strategy Center**

-Support deployment policy and differentiated policy management, view the workload associated with the policy, and provide the function of deleting idle deployment policies and differentiated policies.
+Support deployment policy and differentiated policy management, view the workload associated with the policy, and provide the feature of deleting idle deployment policies and differentiated policies.

 ## Graphical user interaction